Moritz-Bergemann/todo-list-app/README.md

+## Environment Setup
 For this tutorial, I am assuming you are running Linux!
 Mac should work fine too, though you might have to go looking for the MacOS version of some tools.
 If you're on Windows, either (1) [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or (2) be prepared to find your own alternatves.

-## Setup

 First, we'll install Node.JS and the Node package manager.
 NodeJS is a way for you to run Javascript for backend applications, rather than just inside the browser. **NPM** (Node Package Manager) comes with Node and is what we use to install packages (extral tools and libraries) for our node application.
 ```sh